Basque diaspora

 The Basque diaspora is the name given to describe people of Basque origin living outside their traditional homeland on the borders between Spain and France.
 Many Basques have left the Basque Country for other parts of the globe for economic and political reasons, with a substantial population in Chile and Colombia.

-Notably, the Basque diaspora is sometimes referred to as "the eighth province", indirectly referring to the historical seven Basque provinces.
+Notably, the Basque diaspora is sometimes referred to as "the eighth province" (zortzigarren probintzia), indirectly referring to the historical seven Basque provinces.